rrovetto/Orbital-Space-Ontology-Project/README.md

   An ontology for SSA processes yielding knowledge of orbital space environment https://purl.org/space-ontology/ssao
-* **UCSSO - The Union of Concerned Scientists Satellite Ontology** https://purl.org/space-ontology/ucsso
+* **UCSSO - The Union of Concerned Scientists Satellite Ontology** An ontology for spacecraft, based on the UCS Satellite Database. https://purl.org/space-ontology/ucsso
 * **OO - The Orbital Ontology Core (the "Orbitology Ontology")** A general purpose ontology for (i) fundamental orbital concepts, (ii) representing the orbits of any satellite, (iii) providing a common orbital terminology for other ontologies.
 This will serve as a core ontology of high-level domain-specific classes for orbital entities for space domain ontologies.